leobudima/elogii-blog/content/7-key-metrics-in-delivery-logistics-to-measure-for-success.md

 The percentage of orders executed free of errors when compared against the total number of orders delivered.
 Also called the perfect order measurement, it lets you identify inaccuracies during the delivery process, either as failed deliveries, mistaken orders, returned, or damaged goods.

-The order accuracy rate is calculated using this simple formula:
+The order accuracy rate is calculated using this simple perfect order fulfilment formula:

 ![](/blog/uploads/order-accuracy-kpi.png)